Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Model and methods

 where additional functions $Q_k(\alpha,\sigma)$ are defined in Appendix A. It is well known that the virial expansion for a system with dipole-dipole interactions is an alternating series \cite{Henderson2011,Joslin19811507}, and therefore it is very sensitive to truncation of the series.
 Hence, it could be more efficient to transform the virial expansion of the Helmholtz free energy (\ref{dF_vir_par}) back into the logarithmic form (\ref{dF}):

-so that the terms from the right-hand side of the Eq. (\ref{dF_vir_par}) are the first terms of the Maclaurin expansion of the logarithm in (\ref{dF_log_par}).
+so that the terms from the right-hand side of Eq. (\ref{dF_vir_par}) are the first terms of the Maclaurin expansion of the logarithm in (\ref{dF_log_par}).
 The advantage of the logarithmic form is that the logarithm of a polynomial is less sensitive to polynomial truncation at the low order in $\lambda_e$-expansion.
-This method was first suggested in \cite{Elfimova2012} and turned out to be capable of considerably expanding the theory's applicability range over concentration and intensity of the interparticle dipole-dipole interactions for describing thermodynamic and magnetic properties of the dipolar hard sphere fluid \cite{Elfimova2013,Solovyova2020,Solovyova2020_poly}.
-The typical behavior of the dipole-dipole contribution in the Helmholtz free energy $\Delta F$ as a function of the anisotropy parameter $\sigma$ is shown in Fig. \ref{fig:Fs} with $\alpha = 0$, 1, 2, and 5, and a rather large value of intensity of dipole-dipole interactions $\lambda_e = 0.5$.
-For $0\leqslant \sigma \leqslant 5$ one can note more fast increasing of contribution $\Delta F$ than the same for $\sigma >5$.
-In parallel configuration, anisotropy axes play a role addition stimulus to alignment of magnetic moments along the external magnetic field, that leads to increasing of the Helmholtz free energy with increasing anisotropy parameter $\sigma$.
-The dependence of $\Delta F$ from the intensity of the external magnetic field is shown in Fig. \ref{fig:Fa} with $\sigma = 0$, 2, 5, and 10, and $\lambda_e = 0.5$.
-The contribution $\Delta F$ is more sensitive to change of anisotropy parameter in intermediate magnetic fields $1\leqslant\alpha\leqslant5$, whereas at $\alpha \simeq 10$ different between values of $\Delta F$ with grows of $\sigma$ is not sensitive.
+First suggested in \cite{Elfimova2012}, this method allows for the expansion of the theory applicability over both the volume nanoparticle concentration and the dipolar coupling constant for the prediction of the properties of the dipolar hard sphere fluid \cite{Elfimova2013,Solovyova2020,Solovyova2020_poly}.
+The typical behavior of the dipole-dipole contribution in the Helmholtz free energy $\Delta F$ as a function of the anisotropy parameter $\sigma$ is shown in Fig. \ref{fig:Fs} with $\alpha = 0$, 1, 2, and 5, and a rather high value of intensity of dipole-dipole interactions $\lambda_e = 0.5$.
+For $0\leq \sigma \leq 5$, one can note that the contribution $\Delta F$ increases more rapidly than for $\sigma >5$.

+In the parallel configuration, anisotropy axes are an addition stimulus to the alignment of magnetic moments along the external magnetic field, which leads an increase in the Helmholtz free energy as the anisotropy parameter $\sigma$.
+The dependence on $\Delta F$ from the intensity of the external magnetic field is shown in Fig. \ref{fig:Fa}, with $\sigma = 0$, 2, 5, and 10, and $\lambda_e = 0.5$.
+The contribution $\Delta F$ is more sensitive to changes in the anisotropy parameter in the intermediate magnetic fields $1\leq \alpha\leq 5$, whereas at $\alpha \simeq 10$ the difference between values of $\Delta F$ as $\sigma$ increases is not sensitive.